A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Experiments

 Third, we show that by using random masking (L4/L7), which encourages more diverse adversarial embeddings, \textsc{Mango} is better than using adversarial noise alone (L2/L5).
 Randomly inserting \texttt{[MASK]} tokens (L7) also shifts the distribution of question lengths that the model is exposed to during training.
 Hence, we observe more gains on benchmarks with severe mismatches in question length between training and test sets.
 For example, in VQA-LOL, the questions in the test set are significantly longer than questions in the training set on average.

 Lastly, we observe that adding adversarial noise on one modality is already gaining significant improvement (L4/L7).
 Empirically, adding adversarial noise on both modalities (L8) only performs slightly better or on par with \textsc{Mango} on text or image modality alone.
+More ablation results on model architecture are included in Appendix.

 \textbf{Results on LXMERT}\, To demonstrate the versatility of \textsc{Mango}, we also apply \textsc{Mango} to a two-stream backbone, LXMERT, for generalizability test.
 We compare LXMERT baseline with its enhanced version with \textsc{Mango} (``ours'' in Table~\ref{tab:lxmert}).
 Evaluation is conducted over VQA-Rephrasings, VQA-LOL Compose, VQA-LOL Supplement, GQA and GQA-OOD datasets, covering 3 types of robustness.
-IV-VQA and CV-VQA are excluded in this study as the performance on both benchmarks is based on VQA v2 val split, which is used to supervise LXMERT pre-training.
+IV-VQA, CV-VQA and VQA-CP v2 are excluded in this study as the performance on these benchmarks is based on examples in VQA v2 val split, which is used to supervise LXMERT pre-training.
 We also report results on standard VQA v2 benchmark.

 Note that LXMERT is pre-trained with VQA v2 and GQA data.
 Therefore, it achieves superior performance on VQA-Rephrasings, which includes questions from VQA dataset.
 On benchmarks whose data are unseen during pre-training, LXMERT exhibits similar robustness to \textsc{Uniter}.
 LXMERT suffers severely on semantically-close questions in VQA-LOL Supplement and logical reasoning questions in VQA-LOL Compose.
 A possible reason is the over-exposure to VQA questions during both pre-training and finetuning.
 Despite the limitations mentioned above, when applying \textsc{Mango} to LXMERT, we still observe universal performance lift across all benchmarks considered.